barrachri/christianbarra.com/content/posts/about-onboarding.md

 Luzia
 ```

-My appraoch is to avoid overwhelming a new hire and properly manage the cognitive load, with a small and focused scope that would increase during time.
+My approach is to avoid overwhelming a new hire and properly manage the cognitive load, with a small and focused scope that would increase during time.

 For example having a 360 degrees and deep overview of the tech stack and infrastructure of the Z company is probably useless and a waste of time at the beginning.